Black Voters Matter: Bus tours

 The Black Voters Matter Fund and its partners have participated in several bus tours throughout the Southern United States and prominent swing states to "galvanize voters and stop voter suppression."
 The bus's first tour, "The South is Rising", visited rural areas of four states.
 In 2019, it made more than 20 trips, and in 2020, the "We Got Power" tour visited Alabama, Mississippi, Tennessee, North Carolina and California."
 Initial plans for 2020 were more expansive, but due to the COVID-19 pandemic, BVM moved a lot of their contact to virtual town halls.
 A large QR code was painted on the side of the bus to disperse voter information without necessitating close contact.

 Brown estimates that BVM made contact with at least 10 million Black voters during the 2020 election cycle bus tours.

 In 2022, BVM's campaigns were broadly covered by print and television media.
 The “Take the Field Tour” campaign was primarily focused on historically Black colleges and universities (HBCUs) in Texas with the objective to empower students to take up issues such as voting rights, campaign finance reform, and the elimination of student debt on college campuses nationwide.
 The "We Won't Black Down" campaign and bus tour goal was to promote democracy in action ahead of the 2022 general election.
 The national tour included stops in states: North Carolina, Georgia, Texas, Missouri, Pennsylvania, Wisconsin, Michigan, Ohio, and Florida.

 The tour bus does not operate only for national- and state-level elections; like BVM itself, tours take place for local-level elections in individual towns and cities.
 As BVM organizers explained to the Los Angeles Times in March 2021, working at the local level enables them to support individuals who may eventually seek state and national offices.

+Voting Lines

+Black Voters Matter volunteers who provided food and water to voters waiting in line to vote in the 2020 election did not violate any laws according to the Georgia State Election Board.
+Voting law SB 202 explicitly prevents non-poll workers from distributing food and water was not in effect yet.

+2024 Presidential election

+Black Voters Matter has been active in South Carolina providing voter education and motivation.